Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 To add users to this app role, follow the guidelines here: [Assign users and groups to roles](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles).

+> :bulb: **Important security tip**
+>
+> You can configure Azure AD to make sure that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
+To enable this, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#configure-an-application-to-require-user-assignment) to set **User assignment required?** to **Yes**.
+You can assign users directly or by assigning security groups they belong to.

+For more information, see: [How to: Add app roles in your application and receive them in the token](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)

+> :information_source: The number of **App Roles** that can be created for an app are limited by the [App Manifest limits](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest#manifest-limits).

 #### Configure the client app (msal-react-spa) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.